google/go-cloud/internal/website/content/tutorials/guestbook.md

 ---

-In this tutorial, we will deploy an existing Go CDK application called Guestbook locally, then on Google Cloud Platform (GCP), Amazon Web Services (AWS), and/or Azure.
+In this tutorial, we will deploy an existing Go CDK application called Guestbook locally, then on Google Cloud Platform (GCP), Amazon Web Services (AWS), and Azure.

 <!--more-->